sagarnildass/Udacity-Deep-Reinforcement-Learning-Nanodegree/p1_navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+(Though I have increased them to 15.)